shimakazevn/uma-auto-train-event-helper/README.md

 # Umamusume Auto Training Bot

 Like the title says, this is a simple auto training for Umamusume.
+Warning: need FullHD(1080P) or bigger screen monitor ! if u have 2k or 4k monitor, screen will change the resolution.
 This project is inspired by [samsulpanjul/umamusume-auto-train](https://github.com/samsulpanjul/umamusume-auto-train)

 [Demo video](https://youtu.be/CXSYVD-iMJk)